schneidenbach/TypeScriptTypeSystem/PITCHME.md

 ---

-## Implementing pluck using `keyof` for type safety
+###  Implementing pluck using `keyof` for type safety

-Pluck is a common function used to take properties from an object.
+Pluck is used to take properties from an object.

-From the TypeScript docs:

 ```typescript